-A couple of weeks ago I read a Spenser novel by Robert B. Parker.
+Awhile back, I read a Spenser novel by Robert B. Parker.
 Now, for those who don’t know it, a few years ago, the Television Powers That Be produced a few Spenser movies starring Joe Mantegna.
 Perfect.
 The casting was so ideal that now, when I read one of Parker’s novels, I *hear* Joe speaking the lines.
-Amazing.

 The writing style is so unique to Parker that there can be no mistaking it.
 Casting such a role would be a joy, no doubt, simply because the Character is so finely drawn.
 Not by description.
 But by… voice.

 When I was nineteen, and an eager and enthused musician-wannabe, a kind and talented performer took me under wing.
 He was quite the character.
-The songs he performed were almost exclusively written before 1940.
+Wearing a bowler derby and puffy white shirt, the songs he performed were almost exclusively written before 1940.
 That was his “thing.”
 I still love (and play) the song he taught me—Nobody Knows You When You’re Down and Out.
 This was my first introduction to the plaintive blues of Bessie Smith.

 “When you listen to the radio, and Mick Jagger comes on, you recognize his voice instantly.
 It doesn’t matter what the song is, you know it’s him.”

 And when an author finds her voice, you know it.
 Janet Evanovich is a bestselling author.
-USA Today, Publisher’s Weekly and NY Times.
+USA Today, Publisher’s Weekly AND NY Times.
 People love her books and buy them in droves.
 Why?
-Because there’s no mistaking her voice.
+There’s no mistaking her voice.
 It rings throughout every page.
-The plots, the characters, they all spring out in vivid Technicolor because of Her Voice.
+The plots, the characters, they all spring out in vivid Technicolor in Her Voice.

 What strikes me too as I mull this over, is how pertinent this value is in all of life.
 Not just in singing.
 Not just in writing.
 It’s a universal thing.
 We all strive to find our voice.
 Friends read your letters or laugh over your jokes or listen to your stories because that’s So You.
 Voice is how we express ourselves and it’s not limited to the words we choose or the tone we use.
 Our every gesture, our favorite expressions, the way we laugh or roll our eyes, the tilt of our head or the teasing grin, it’s all part of our unique expression.